avillela/iac-three-ways/src/pulumi/gke-cluster-example/README.md

-# Set up Pulumi for Python
+# Use Pulumi Python SDK to Create a Kubernetes Cluster in Google Cloud

 1- gCloud authentication